Get

 In Conclusion

 Cats may not form friendships in the traditional sense that humans do, but they can bond closely with other cats.
-Littermates that are raised together or kittens that are kept with their mother are most likely to be tightly bonded to their companion.
-Other cats can learn to accept other cats, sometimes even forming extremely close bonds.
-Cats are solitary animals, though, so many of them are very happy to live in their own territory without the intrusion of other animals.
+Littermates that are raised together or kittens that are kept with their mother are most likely to be tightly bonded to their siblings.
+Most cats can learn to accept other cats, sometimes even forming extremely close bonds.
+Cats are solitary animals, though, so many of them are very happy to live in their own territory without the intrusion of other animals, and introductions need to be conducted patiently following a precise protocol to ensure their success.

 Featured Image Credit: Xeniya Butenko, Shutterstock